rnkn/fountain-mode/README.md

 ## Installation ##

-The latest stable release of Fountain Mode is available via [MELPA-stable][].
+The latest stable release of Fountain Mode is available via [MELPA-stable][1].
 First, add MELPA-stable to your package archives:

     M-x customize-option RET package-archives RET